kkumakuma/kkumakuma.github.io/enstars/_posts/shining-bigbang/2020-08-04-shining-bigbang-prologue.md

 **Hokuto:** Be that as it may, I still don’t consider him a friend.
 All he ever sends us is bad news.
 It’s been a bad experience.

 Ah, this is making me feel uneasy.
-The one who controls everything from behind the scenes, 'Emperor' Tenshouin Eichi- just what in the Hell is he planning on hitting us with?
+The one who controls everything from behind the scenes, 'Emperor' Tenshouin Eichi- just what in the hell is he planning on hitting us with this time?
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>